kckuei/masmx86-assembly-final-proj/README.md

 }
 ```

-Given a signed SDWORD value of +240, the `SDWORD` would hence be converted to ascii as follows:
+Given a signed `SDWORD` value of +240, the `SDWORD` would hence be converted to ascii as follows:

 ```
 240 -> 	 2 	 4 	 0	digits
 	(50)	(52)	(48)	ascii
 ```

-However, the digits would be returned in reverse order, i.e. 240 gets returned as (48)'0', (52)'4', (50)'2'.
-Then, the array needs to either be reversed by copying it in another array, or reading the array in reverse.
+However, according to the algorithm above, the digits would be returned in reverse order, i.e. 240 gets returned as (48)'0', (52)'4', (50)'2'.
+Hence, the array needs to either be reversed by copying it in another array, or reading the array in reverse when printing.

 #### Signs
 To consider sign, prepend/append an ascii (45)'-' in the event the `SDWORD` is signed.